CormacKinsella/HGT_finder/README.md

 ```

 # Notes
-- For 200+ genomes, splitting up the input ftp list into multiple subfiles is recommended, with subsets run in parallel using copies of the script
+- For 200+ eukaryotic genome assemblies, splitting up the input ftp list into multiple subfiles is recommended, with subsets run in parallel using copies of the script
 - Sequential assembly accessions often have similar size (e.g. same organism submitted together), therefore shuffling ftp links will ensure a more similar work burden for each job
 - To shuffle the complete list:
 ```